 Budget narrative must be complete and provide an overview of projected PY 2021 budget.
-Programs may use current funding levels to estimate budgets.
-Project Budget Form 165 must accompany budget narrative.
+Applicants may use current funding levels to estimate budgets.
+For applicants not currently funded through AEFLA, please provide a budget that is reasonable and practicable when estimating budgets.
+Project Budget Form 165 must accompany the budget narrative.